Jaymon/chef-cookbooks/patch/README.md

 # Patch Cookbook

-Fixes security vulnerabilities like heartbleed and shellshocker.
+Fixes security vulnerabilities like heartbleed, shellshocker, spectre, and meltdown

+After running this, you may need to restart the boxes, this isn't done automatically, so handle that manually however you do it.

 ## Platform